| |

 marshland churches.
 There are only nine for the

-that.
-One to savour if you are heading west and about to
+pretty one at that.
+One to savour if you are

-tip off the edge of the real county into that strange,
+real county into that strange, sinking landscape

-chiarascuro familiar from its neighbours, a
+familiar from its neighbours, a slightly

-slightly decayed beauty with the smell of old wood and
+decayed beauty with the smell of old wood and

 village takes its name from St Mary of Magdala, of